Education

 In order to recognize formally the climate science training that graduate students gain from PCC courses and activities, training that can support career exploration, the PCC offers a Graduate Certificate in Climate Science (GCeCS).
 This certificate, approved by the graduate school in 2007, combines the integrated courses, specifically designed to address the cross-linkages in the earth system that disciplinary curricula are not able to do, with a capstone project in Communicating Climate Science.

-The climate minor provides an opportunity for students from all disciplines to gain a rigorous interdisciplinary understanding of the climate system.
+The Climate Science Minor provides an opportunity for students from all disciplines to gain a rigorous interdisciplinary understanding of the climate system.
 We encourage students in their second year at UW to define a pathway for meeting the requirements for this minor.

 Climate Outreach